arckadious/fizzbuzz/README.md

 This application use 3 types of logs:

- - Error log in standard output and exit the application
+ - Error logs in standard output and exit the application (also available from dozzle.localhost:8080)
  - Applicatives logs stored in audit database
  - Gin framework logs on localhost environment in gin.log file